Deer Meadow Farms

 Educating Students on the Farm

 There is definitely no better place to connect your students with their food source than the Farm!
-Deer Meadow Farms & The MB Hobby Farm Association are dedicated to educating students about the place the farm has in supporting our very existence.
+Deer Meadow Farms is dedicated to educating students about the place the farm and agriculture has in supporting our very existence.

 K/Grade 1: Farm & Forest Walk